stm32-rs/stm32wlxx-hal/hal/README.md

 ## Design

 ### Peripheral Access
-The layout of devive memory for the STM32WL is provided from the vendor in a formatcalled system view description (SVD).
+The layout of device memory for the STM32WL is provided from the vendor in a format called system view description (SVD).
 The SVD is not perfect, so there is a set of community maintained SVD patches at [stm32-rs].
 After the SVD is patched it gets run through [svd2rust] which generates